Preston R. Johnston

 Abstract

-This paper studies the electoral implications of the unfolding climate-change-driven home insurance crisis in the United States.
-In recent years, home insurance prices have risen significantly faster than inflation and the non-renewal rate, a measure of coverage unavailability, has more than doubled.
-Drawing on county-level panel data on election returns and home insurance non-renewal rates, I use a difference-in-differences framework to examine whether declines in home insurance availability caused anti-incumbent voting in gubernatorial and insurance commissioner elections in the period 2017-2024.
+Do voters punish incumbents for the financial effects of climate change?
+If so, do policies that protect citizens from these effects produce electoral rewards?
+I study these questions in the context of the growing home insurance crisis in the United States.
+In recent years, home insurance premiums have risen significantly faster than inflation and the non-renewal rate, a measure of coverage unavailability, has more than doubled.
+Drawing on county-level panel data, I examine whether declines in home insurance availability caused anti-incumbent voting in gubernatorial and insurance commissioner elections in the period 2017-2024.
 I find that declining coverage availability results in an electoral penalty for Democratic governors, with more ambiguous effects on insurance commissioner elections.
-Given the potential political costs to coverage declines, I then turn to an analysis of whether voters reward incumbents for policies designed to reduce non-renewals.
-In particular, I study a recent California policy that places a one-year moratorium on coverage non-renewals in the wake of wildfires.
-I find that coverage non-renewal moratoria that expire prior to the 2022 election reduce incumbent voteshare.
-This finding is explained by the fact that insurers immediately increase premiums following moratorium issuance and accelerate coverage withdrawals following moratorium expiry.
-The results highlight the dilemmas facing governments dependent on the private insurance industry to protect homeowners against rising climate risk.
-As climate change worsens, electoral politics may create incentives to mitigate the passthrough of climate risk to households.
+Given the potential political costs to coverage declines, I then analyze whether voters reward incumbents for policies designed to reduce non-renewals.
+I study a recent California policy that places one-year moratoria on non-renewals following wildfires.
+I find that moratoria that expire prior to the 2022 election reduce incumbent voteshare.
+This finding is explained by private insurers immediately increasing premiums following moratorium issuance and accelerating non-renewals following moratorium expiry.
+The results highlight the dilemmas facing governments dependent on private intermediaries to protect constituents from worsening climate risk.

 Work in progress